dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 **Parameters**

-`photolistener`: A delegate object of DSPhotoListener to receive the captured photo.
+`photolistener`: A delegate object of PhotoListener to receive the captured photo.

 ### getCameraPosition